Rock Your Gigs And Recordings With The Best Banjo Pickup

 Magnetic pickups have an edge over the other type of pickups due to the fact that they naturally have less feedback.
 If you are looking for the best banjo pickup that is loud as can be and won’t give any annoying feedback, then the Gold Tone SMP+ will be a good choice.

 Forget annoying interference, as this pickup uses a humbucking construction.
 Due to this your Banjo sounds more natural and has a deep bass response.
 What’s even better, you won’t need any preamp to modify the output and but can simply plug it into an AMP.
+This is one of the big benefits of Gold Tone banjo pickups, we’re sure you’ll love it too.

 Easy to install